roman-milk/roman-milk.github.io/teacher-undressed.md

+===

- ****** Teacher Undressed Ch.
-01 ****** byStoryTeller07© During the summer William worked with his uncle, helping out with a stage act.
+During the summer William worked with his uncle, helping out with a stage act.
 Uncle Samuel was a hypnotist, and he was pleased to see William had a natural talent.
 Back in school William made a presentation to the class, as a part of an English Language lesson.
 He had been the only one to volunteer, so he nervously introduced the subject of hypnotherapy.

  The teacher was reluctant to joined in, for obvious reasons.
 He promised not to make her do anything silly, and assured her it was a scientific demonstration to show how the subconscious worked.
 He avoided telling her anything about the stage act, and that it was a bawdy men's show.
 When the class encouraged her with promises to work hard, she agreed.